umakantsharmacedcoss/developer-documentation/source/includes/_plugin_permissions.md

 Mautic provides a means of defining custom permissions for roles through Permission objects.

 ### How Permissions Work
-Permissions are calculated based on bits assigned to an addon's level and permission.
+Permissions are calculated based on bits assigned to an plugin's level and permission.
 Bits are integers that increase by doubling the value.
 1, 2, 4, 8, 16, 32, 64, 128, 512, 1024, and so forth.
 The bits should never be assigned numbers in between such as 3 or 5 as the permission will not be correctly calculated in such cases.

 For example, let's say HelloWorldBundle needs to manage access to user's Worlds entity.
-A permission set for `addon:helloWorld:worlds` might look like
+A permission set for `plugin:helloWorld:worlds` might look like

 Permission|Bit
 ----------|---